Popular Netflix original show will be returning to the streaming platform

 Season two of the Netflix original show left viewers on the edge of their seats as the Pogues sailed away from one of the biggest show downs with Sarah Cameron’s dad, Ward Cameron, who is played by Charles Esten.

-The last episode of season two was aired in July 2021, and fans have had a lengthy wait for the next installment of the drama – but the wait is nearly at an end.
+The last episode of season two was aired in July 2021, and fans have had a lengthy wait for the next installment of the drama – but the show has now been added to Nteflix and fans have been going crazy for the ten episodes in Season 3.

+The show is currently the number one television series on Netflix, and the last episode finished on a high note, with the cast hinting at a Season 4.

+What cast are in the new season?
+Will there be a Season 4?

-Some of the main actors, including Madelyn Cline, Chase Stokes, Rudy Pankow, Madison Bailey and Jonathan Daviss, were seen in a photo posted by Netflix in February 2022, confirming the return of Pogue land, sparking a frenzy of excitement amongst watchers.
+All of the main actors, including Madelyn Cline, Chase Stokes, Rudy Pankow, Madison Bailey and Jonathan Daviss, have returned for the show, and it has welcomed some new faces as Andy McQueen plays the villianous, Mr Singh.

-This month Netflix announced that the brand new season will be released on February 23, 2023 with ten episodes hitting the screens.
+The new series was released on February 23, 2023 and it was confirmed days before the release date that Nteflix have renewed the contract for another season.

+The news was revealed at a fan event that took place in Huntington Beach, where the cast surprised fans by not only showing them a nine minute preview of season 3, but they were also treated to finding out that there will be a season 4 coming.

 What happened at the end of Season 2?